Discover a Healthier You with Livin' the Dream Daily!

 Reverse Osmosis

 Reverse osmosis (RO) filters are highly effective for removing fluoride, heavy metals, and other dissolved solids in the water.
 Selective or Partial RO systems are designed to selectively remove certain impurities while leaving beneficial minerals in the water.
 RO filters can be installed as a whole house filter, free-standing, or mounted under the sink.
 They will usually require professional assistance to install which can add to the overall cost.
+We have an Aquasana RO system at our house.

 Ceramic Filter

-Clean Water On the Go for Good Hydration
+Clean Water On-the-Go for Good Hydration

 Water Purification Tablets

 This is one of the easiest ways to ensure you always have clean drinking water, free from the little bugs and critters that might want to make you sick while traveling.
-They are affordable and easy to take along however, be forewarned – they typically use chlorine or iodine to kill bacteria and viruses in the water.
+They are affordable and easy to take along however, they typically use chlorine or iodine to kill bacteria and viruses in the water.
 But that’s not necessarily a bad thing when you compare it to having severe intestinal illness from drinking impure water.
 All you have to do is drop a tablet into a container of water and wait for the recommended amount of time before drinking.

 Portable Water Filters

 Portable water filters are just as their name implies – highly portable.
 They can easily travel with you while hiking, camping, and enjoying other outdoor activities.
 One of the most popular and well-known brands is the LifeStraw Personal Water Filter.
 These filters are highly effective and inexpensive making them a great option when traveling outdoors.
+A great gift for your favorite hiker!

 Hydration is Essential for Your Health